Track Down the Websites That are Using Your Images Without Permission

 2. Simply request that they remove the picture.

-Check if it’s a business by using the google search image feature, and if so, your first question should be about where they got the photo.
+Check if it’s a business by visiting their site or related social media accounts, and if so, your first question should be about where they got the photo.
 They might have simply copied it from your site.
-It could be worth a try to use money as a bargaining chip.
+You can either give it a try and earn some money as a bargaining chip.
 Request that they remove the image from their site within 14–15 business days if they cannot make a payment.

 Send them an invoice and a copyright strike if they refuse to remove the image.
 The most important thing is to be polite.
-In a cordial manner, you can inform people who are exploiting your images without permission that they must stop.
+In a cordial manner, you can inform people who are exploiting your images without permission.
+No firm would like to tarnish its image or reputation in the market for such a small matter.
+So they are likely to remove the image from their site.

 They may be utilizing your image without permission or a license and are completely oblivious to the fact that they’re doing so.
+Thus, before taking any action to report them, ensure that you have informed them about the issue beforehand.
 Copyright law is complicated, and most individuals need to be aware of their rights.
 Read it carefully by the regulations of your home country.

 Conclusion